qiwei24/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Edit tag

+**MSS**

+1. User requests to edit persons tag
+2. AddressBook finds the person and list all the details of the person
+3. User requests to edit an tag of an existing person to a new tag
+4. AddressBook confirm the change in tag with the user
+5. User confirm the tag change
+6. AddressBook edits the tag of the person as requested by the use Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User decline the tag change

+> 5a1.
+AddressBook shows that changes have not been made <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**